Jeffreylin888888/hw-webpages-su25/index.md

 - In rasterize_triangle(), we added two nested loops to iterate over subpixel positions within each pixel, and used jittered(we use the normal and also the extra credit jitter) offsets for anti-aliasing (i.e., stratified random sampling inside each subgrid cell).
 We modified fill_pixel() and resolve_to_framebuffer() to write to and read from the sample_buffer appropriately—filling each sub-slot independently, then averaging during the final resolve step.
 We also updated set_sample_rate() and set_framebuffer_target() to size correctly the sample_buffer based on the sample_rate, to ensure that memory is always allocated for all sub-samples across the image.

 - For each pixel, we evaluated barycentric coverage at several subpixel sample locations—only those that pass the triangle test were filled with color, which smooths edge transitions.
-We used jittered sampling to vary subpixel positions randomly within subcells, preventing structured grid aliasing and improving the smoothness of the triangle edges.
+We used jittered sampling (from task 1 extra credit) to vary subpixel positions randomly within subcells, preventing structured grid aliasing and improving the smoothness of the triangle edges.
 The final color of each pixel is computed as the average of all its subpixel samples, which naturally blends edges where only a portion of the pixel is covered by the triangle.

 - For the normal, original implementation (meaning no jitter), the results are as follows: at sample rate 1, the pixels change color abruptly, forming jagged edges.
 At 4 and 16, the edge transitions appear more gradual due to the averaging of multiple subpixel samples.
 So as we go from 1 to 4 to 16 in the sample rate, less aliasing occured.
 (Pictures will be shown two paragraphs below along with jitter.)